 Call: Artist in Residence

-The Institute for Urban Research (IUR) invites artists to a four-week research-driven residency during the autumn term of 2019 (1 September-31 December 2019) at Malmö University.
-The successful applicant will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
-The IUR welcomes the artist-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.
+The Institute for Urban Research (IUR) invites artists to a one-month research-driven residency between 1 March 2020 and 20 December 2020 at Malmö University.
+The successful applicants will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
+The IUR welcomes the artists-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.

 The residency is aimed at artists with previous experience of project-based work and an interest in or experience with artistic research.
 Artists are expected to present their work to the public and to researchers towards the end of the residency period in an exhibition, a seminar or a public event.